minho42/blog/public/2023-08-15-bloom-filter/index.md

 I had a data structure class in university, but I haven't heard about this one.
 Well I was not a good student.

-Thought it would be a good small-coding-excercise-material for my rusty React skills.
+Thought it would be a good small-coding-exercise-material for my rusty React skills.
 Then comes lots of searching and encountering errors just to realise React is not that easy and intuitive, and I don't build things as quick and seamlessly as I wish or thought I could.
 If I was given a job of implementing this simple program in an interview, I would've definitely bombed.